 Mario Badescu Drying Lotion, $12 (normally $17), Amazon

-Another editor described this with a series of flower emojis.
+Another editor described this with a series of flower emoji — which sounds absolutely magical to us!

-This retinoid, which used to be prescription only, was recommended by an editor’s dermatologist sister-in-law.
+This retinoid, which used to be prescription only, was recommended by an editor’s sister-in-law, who happens to be a dermatologist!

 This article was originally published on October 23, 2017 on TODAY.com.